madrury/puppy-interview-night-problems/svm.md

 # The Stupid Virtual Machine

 PuPPy consultancy finally has a client!
-They have instructed us to implement an SVM (which, upon insiting, we are told means Stupid Vitual Machine).
+They have instructed us to implement an SVM (which, upon insisting, we are told means Stupid Vitual Machine).
 The SVM's job is to process lists of numbers and produce a final number, the instructions for this processing strike you as bizzare, but you're getting paid, so you may as well try to do it correctly.